Guide to Preventing and Treating Gingivitis

 - Bone Surgery

-In this procedure, the bone around your tooth is reshaped to decrease the craters of your gums, which allows the bacteria have a hard time to collect and grow.
+In this procedure, the bone around your tooth is reshaped to decrease the craters of your gums, which allows the bacteria to have a hard time to collect and grow.

 If you suspect you are experiencing from this gum disease, or just want to prevent having it as early as possible, here are some of the products available in the market today which can help you: